sariyanidi/minimal_tutorials/calling_opencv_c++_from_python/README.md

 README:
 ---------
-This is a minimal stand-alone piece of sofware that shows how to run C++ OpenCV code within python.
-This solution is based mostly on the stackoverflow response of lightalchemist at https://stackoverflow.com/questions/12957492/writing-python-bindings-for-c-code-that-use-opencv and uses the following libraries (tested on my RHEL7.5):
+This is a minimal stand-alone piece of sofware that shows how to run C++ OpenCV code within python for RHEL.
+This solution is based mostly on the stackoverflow response of lightalchemist at https://stackoverflow.com/questions/12957492/writing-python-bindings-for-c-code-that-use-opencv and uses the following libraries:

 * Python 2.7
 * OpenCV 3.1.0